 It’s also important to avoid foods that are high in fat or sugars.
 Fox News reports that men with high blood pressure and diabetes are more likely to experience hair loss.

-Drinking a daily cup of coffee may also prevent hair loss in men.
+Drinking a daily cup of coffee may also help prevent hair loss in some men.
 Caffeine stimulates hair growth and neutralizes the effects of DHT, the hormone specifically associated with hair loss.
-In his Rebuild Hair Program, author Jared Gates identifies many different foods for neutralizing the effects of DHT and regrowing hair.
+Drinking this ancient Chinese tea daily has also been proven effective as an all natural method for stimulating dormant hair follicles and regrowing hair.

 Dietary changes are often easy to implement and are ideal for preventing future hair loss.
 They can also be used in conjunction with other treatments for those who have already lost significant amounts of hair.